Importance Of Children’s Oral Hygiene Habits

 Oral Hygiene: It’s Not Child’s Play

 We recommend patients visit Medplex Pediatric Dentistry every six months for a cleaning.
 Some patients may require a different schedule depending on their dental health needs.
 Various types of plaque are very difficult to reach and eliminate without professional tools, so it’s important to stick to the cleaning schedule Dr. Chambliss and his staff provide.
-However, dental health begins at home.
+However, oral hygiene begins at home.

 While the dental cleanings and procedures we perform at the office are vital for dental health, what our patients do to keep their teeth clean at home is just as important.
 That’s why for this blog, we’re going to talk about why it’s so important for parents to teach their children proper oral hygiene from a young age.